kent-map/kent/19c/19c-vaughan-stannard.md

 It is possible that it was Henrietta whose nerves were frayed, rather than those of her family, as her relentless campaigns to attract new readers to _Winter's Weekly_ were failing.
 In July 1893 she had offered to post out the magazine free of charge for three months for anyone who could attract two new subscribers.[^ref22] During that summer, Henrietta had taken a break from editing _Winter’s Weekly_, resuming the editorship in August.
 Later that year, she endorsed Bromo-Phosph, the new brain food. she reveals 'Had I been in town I should have gone to Dr Maitland King, who did so marvellously for my nerves a few months ago, but I was simply unable to spare the necessary time, being very much pressed with work'.[^ref23]  She also fed it to her family, who 'felt better for it'.[^ref24]  Mrs [Dr] Maitland King who later wrote _The Hygeine of Womanhood_ was a specialist in obesity and nervous depression, using electricity, baths and diet in her treatment.
 She advocated that "rest is most essential in middle life".[^ref25] As the main bread-winner of the family (Arthur had given up engineering to manage this wife's literary career), Henrietta may have felt the additional burden of the failure of _Winter's Weekly_.

 The stay in Birchington stretched into the autumn.
-In late September, Henrietta was still enjoying the 'bracing air of Birchington' missing the Institute of Journalists’s conference week in London, Her husband Arthur attended, which seems at odds with the image that Stannard has portrayed to the public of her ailing husband.[^ref26]

-Against this backdrop of financial losses and illness, Henrietta was still working as hard as ever.
+In late September, Henrietta was still enjoying the 'bracing air of Birchington' missing the Institute of Journalists’s conference week in London, Her husband Arthur attended, which seems at odds with the image that Stannard has portrayed to the public of her ailing husband.[^ref26] Against this backdrop of financial losses and illness, Henrietta was still working as hard as ever.
 Her 1894 novel _A Blameless Woman_ was probably written this summer.
 In it, her heroine Margaret North spends time 'by the side of the sea' on her doctor’s orders where 'it was very quiet and very delightful.
-They had no trouble, no worry, no anxiety, nothing to do but rest and regain their strength'[^ref27] (p.78) This seems very different from Henrietta’s own experience.
-A description of her stay at Birchington (dated 1894, but possibly relating to the previous summer) reveals that the author was still keeping up her busy schedule:
+They had no trouble, no worry, no anxiety, nothing to do but rest and regain their strength'[^ref27] This seems very different from Henrietta’s own experience.
+A description of her stay at Birchington the following summer, reveals that the author was still keeping up her busy schedule:
 <br><br>
 'Mrs Stannard does not think it wise to remain in the same house the year round, even though it be delightfully situated in the suburbs, so when Spring comes the family migrate to Montague House, Birchington Bay where they have the benefit of sea air.
-Still at the seashore, she keeps up her work, disappearing regularly with her shorthand writer in the morning and keeping closed doors until work is finished, when she gives herself up to romping with the children or entertaining guests for there is nearly always someone staying at the house.'[^ref28] by LBS in the San Francisco Chronicle.
-She employed two governesses and a stenographer.
+Still at the seashore, she keeps up her work, disappearing regularly with her shorthand writer in the morning and keeping closed doors until work is finished, when she gives herself up to romping with the children or entertaining guests for there is nearly always someone staying at the house.'[^ref28] She employed two governesses to help with the children.
 <br><br>
-The summer of 1894 was certainly a busy one.
-If Stannard was in Birchington this summer, she must have taken advantage of the regular train service to London, in order to keep up her social engagements.
-In May, she chaired a meeting to discuss establishing a Women's Educational and Industrial Union and attended a house warming at the Pioneer Club.[South Wales Echo - Friday 25 May 1894] The following month, she was described as "looking extremely well" at the Author's Club house warming.
-She also met Frances Hodgson Burnett at the invitation of Mrs Douglas Sladen[The Queen - Saturday 09 June 1894] accompanied by the American novelist William Nathaniel Harben and her husband Arthur.
+Summers in Birchington enabled Stannard to take advantage of the regular train service to London, in order to keep up her social engagements.
+In May 1894, she chaired a meeting to discuss establishing a Women's Educational and Industrial Union in London and attended a house warming at the Pioneer Club.[^ref29] The following month, she was described as 'looking extremely well' at the Author's Club house warming.
+She also met Frances Hodgson Burnett at the invitation of Mrs Douglas Sladen[^ref30] accompanied by the American novelist William Nathaniel Harben and her husband Arthur.
 <param ve-image url="https://stor.artstor.org/stor/53a636b7-822e-4430-bb05-b26f9936675a" label="Birchington Promenade">

 By September 1894, Stannard had written a farewell to her _Winter Weekly_ readers, pleading ill health and the editorship was handed over to Florence White.
 Nevertheless, despite her continuing health problems, Henrietta was still able to keep her name in the public eye during the winter of 1894 and gave an interview to reporters in Pwllheli promoting her latest book.
-She was also keen to promote an image of professional woman and homemaker.
-In a newspaper article in October 1894 [Halifax Comet - Saturday 13 October 1894] she is described as “John Strange Winter only from the commencement of the day until three o’clock in the afternoon: the rest of her time is given to husband, children and friends.
-This rule has few exceptions, for she carries it out most faithfully throughout the entire summer in her country house at Wix, the cosiest little village in Essex.”
-Interestingly,  Wix and not Birchington is described as her summer retreat.
+In a newspaper article in October 1894  she is described as 'John Strange Winter only from the commencement of the day until three o’clock in the afternoon: the rest of her time is given to husband, children and friends.
+This rule has few exceptions, for she carries it out most faithfully throughout the entire summer in her country house at Wix, the cosiest little village in Essex.'[^ref31] Interestingly,  Wix and not Birchington is described as her summer retreat.

 In February 1895 Stannard was on top form, enjoying her life in London.
-She was described as an “entertaining raconteuse” at a charity event at the Mansion House.
-“For about twenty minutes she kept her hearers in continuous laughter” (Thursday,  Feb.
-7, 1895 Hearth and Home (UKP) (London, England)Volume: 8 , Issue: 195).
-Two months later, however it is reported in the newspapers that  “The many admirers of Mrs Arthur Stannard may be interested in hearing that she is located at Montague House, Birchington on Sea, for the summer, having let her picturesque ivy-clad house at Merton Park.
-The severe strain of the popular novelist’s literary labours and the condition of her health render absolute quiet imperative, and by the doctor’s orders she will not appear at any social functions this season.”
-Henrietta was pregnant and may have been having a challenging first trimester.
-However despite “doctor’s orders” she appears at the Vagabond Club dinner “just up from her house in Birchington-on-Sea” and looking “remarkably well” two months later.
-The Vagabond dinner was attended by over 300 people including [Sarah Grand](/19c/19c-grand-biography) and many other noted female authors.
+She was described as an 'entertaining raconteuse” at a charity event at the Mansion House.
+'For about twenty minutes she kept her hearers in continuous laughter'.[^ref32] Two months later, however it is reported in the newspapers that 'The many admirers of Mrs Arthur Stannard may be interested in hearing that she is located at Montague House, Birchington on Sea, for the summer, having let her picturesque ivy-clad house at Merton Park.
+The severe strain of the popular novelist’s literary labours and the condition of her health render absolute quiet imperative, and by the doctor’s orders she will not appear at any social functions this season.[^ref33] Henrietta was pregnant and may have been having a challenging first trimester.
+However despite 'doctor’s orders' she appeared at the Vagabond Club dinner 'just up from her house in Birchington-on-Sea' and looking 'remarkably well' two months later.[^ref34] The Vagabond dinner was attended by over 300 people including [Sarah Grand](/19c/19c-grand-biography) and many other noted female authors.
 <param ve-image url="https://stor.artstor.org/stor/53a636b7-822e-4430-bb05-b26f9936675a" label="Birchington-on-Sea">

 Stannard was keen to project ill-health on her family to deflect from her own battles with her nerves.
-In the _Women's Penny magazine_, it was reported that “she has passed a considerable portion of the last few years in the depths of the country, for the sake of her children’s health.”[^ref14]
+In the _Women's Penny magazine_, it was reported that “she has passed a considerable portion of the last few years in the depths of the country, for the sake of her children’s health.”[^ref35]

-Stannard had suffered a still birth in [whatyear] and it is possible that between the birth of the twins in 1888 and the birth of Olive Nancy in 1895 that Stannard suffered misscarriages.
+Stannard had suffered a still birth in [whatyear] and it is possible that between the birth of the twins in 1888 and the birth of Olive Nancy in 1895 that Stannard suffered miscarriages.
 It would explain her flights to the seaside on "doctors orders".

 In The Queen in November 1895 reviewer praised Stannard for her novel _I married a wife_ saying:
 <br>Mbr>